Skojar/syuzhet_squad/text.md

 Relationships between main characters and between them and the principal are a special kind of resource.
     What matters is the stability and reliability of the relationship.
 Enemies can have a solid relationship, and when it's "troubled" they need to resolve the uncertainty in the same way that friends who've had a falling out.

-# Conflicts, Crises, Obstacles and Complications
+# Challenges, Obstacles and Complications
-## Types of Crises
+## Types of Challenges
     * Dilemma:  a character needs to decide between two paths
     * Desire: a character wants something that may be difficult to acquire
     * Destination: a character wants to get somewhere